 Congress incharge Mohan Prakash, state unit party chief Arjun

-and not for a march to Gandhinagar.
-Police then had to
+not to march to Gandhinagar.
+Therefore, police had to detain

-detained the leaders and party workers by use of force,
+the leaders and party workers by use of force, officials said.

-"It is unfortunate that we are not been given right to
+"It is unfortunate that we are not being given the right

-following his refusal to tender an apology in the House over
+following his refusal to tender an apology in the House for